Nitrobacter: Ecology and distribution

-The primary ecological role of members of the genus Nitrobacter is to oxidize nitrite to nitrate, a primary source on inorganic nitrogen for plants.
+The primary ecological role of members of the genus Nitrobacter is to oxidize nitrite to nitrate, a primary source of inorganic nitrogen for plants.
 This role is also essential in aquaponics.
 Since all members in the genus Nitrobacter are obligate aerobes, oxygen along with phosphorus tend to be factors that limit their capability to perform nitrite oxidation.
 One of the major impacts of nitrifying bacteria such as ammonia-oxidizing Nitrosomonas and nitrite-oxidizing Nitrobacter in both oceanic and terrestrial ecosystems is on the process of eutrophication.

 The distribution and differences in nitrification rates across different species of Nitrobacter may be attributed to differences in the plasmids among species, as data presented in Schutt (1990) imply, habitat-specific plasmid DNA was induced by adaptation for some of the lakes that were investigated.
 A follow-up study performed by Navarro et al. (1995) showed that various Nitrobacter populations carry two large plasmids.
 In conjunction with Schutts’ (1990) study, Navarro et al. (1995) illustrated genomic features that may play crucial roles in determining the distribution and ecological impact of members of the genus Nitrobacter.
 Nitrifying bacteria in general tend to be less abundant than their heterotrophic counterparts, as the oxidizing reactions they perform have a low energy yield and most of their energy production goes toward carbon-fixation rather than growth and reproduction.

 History

 In 1890, Ukrainian-Russian microbiologist Sergei Winogradsky isolated the first pure cultures of nitrifying bacteria which are capable of growth in the absence of organic matter and sunlight.
-The exclusion of organic material by Winogradsky in the preparation of his cultures is recognized as a contributing factor to his success in isolating the microbes.
+The exclusion of organic material by Winogradsky in the preparation of his cultures is recognized as a contributing factor to his success in isolating the microbes (attempts to isolate pure cultures are difficult due to a tendency for heterotrophic organisms to overtake plates with any presence of organic material).
 In 1891, English chemist Robert Warington proposed a two-stage mechanism for nitrification, mediated by two distinct genera of bacteria.
 The first stage proposed was the conversion of ammonia to nitrite, and the second the oxidation of nitrite to nitrate.
 Winogradsky named the bacteria responsible for the oxidation of nitrite to nitrate Nitrobacter in his subsequent study on microbial nitrification in 1892.
 Winslow et al. proposed the type species Nitrobacter winogradsky in 1917.
 The species was officially recognized in 1980.